Hiring for Healthcare Security

 Hire for attitude, instead of aptitude.
 As Alex points out, there is training for the latter.

 For those of us seeking to recruit Contact Professionals into the world of Healthcare Security (a never-ending task and even more challenging in today’s labor landscape), let me add some points.
-I contribute these for your consideration, given how sophisticated the role of Healthcare Security can be, especially compared to other, non-healthcare Security roles.
+I contribute these for your consideration, given how sophisticated the role of Healthcare Security is, especially compared to other, non-healthcare Security roles.

 Experience has taught me that, for Healthcare Security Professionals, we must hire for attitude and enthusiasm, as Goldfayn highlights.
 We can provide all the training necessary to prepare them for the job.
 The candidate, however, must bring a fitting attitude.